jonathandell27/GeoCoding-addresses-for-Tel-Aviv-municipality-by-API/README.md

 3. Enter the name of the address field

-4.Selecting the Output folder
+5. Selecting the Output folder

-5. Running the code
+7. Running the code

 This is how it looks when you open the code: